iSabbuGiri/Blog/README.md

 # Blog

 This is a simple blog post where users can add their posts and connect their social media sites.
-User can also login and logout to their blog can.
+User can also login and logout to their blog post.
 One can add different categories to their blog post.